DoHaiSon/InSI/introduction.md

 </b>
 </p>

-InSI\_modtool is our small utility to create user-defined algorithms.
-This utility is divided into two steps as shown in Figure 6.
-At the first step as shown in the left hand side figure, user selects the mode, model, and defines algorithm name.
-After that, the user defines one by one of parameters in the second step as shown in the right hand side figure.
-The output of this utility is a folder containing the template of algorithm code, system model, and parameters file.
+InSI\_modtool is a utility we have developed to enable users to create their own custom algorithms.
+This utility is structured into two distinct steps, illustrated in Figure 6.
+In the first step, as depicted in the left-hand side figure, users select the mode, model, output types, and define the algorithm's name.
+Following this, in the second step, as shown in the right-hand side figure, users can sequentially define the required parameters.
+The output of this utility is a folder containing the template of the algorithm's code, system model, and parameters file.

 [help]: https://www.mathworks.com/help/matlab/matlab_prog/add-help-for-your-program.html